 - Cash Cow Franchise: Ever notice all those model kits?
 There's a reason for that.

-- Part of the reason the franchise failed to gain traction after the success of Mobile Suit Gundam Wing on Toonami.
+- Executive Meddling: Part of the reason the franchise failed to gain traction after the success of Mobile Suit Gundam Wing on Toonami.
 Sunrise chose to start back at the beginning of Universal Century with Mobile Suit Gundam, but the dated animation wasn't eye-catching and despite being a classic the original show felt backwards compared to the premise and themes of Wing.
 Mobile Fighter G Gundam came next, which was better received, but Bandai lost favor from toy stores as they forced them to stock merchandise that nobody wanted.
 By the time Mobile Suit Gundam SEED rolled around, it has neither hype or driving force from merchandise to back it up, so it was shoved into a Friday Night Death Slot.
 Many fans hold the opinion that, had Sunrise exported Gundam X rather than the One Year War series, Gundam might have actually hung on longer.
 Likewise, a stronger foundation using the modern alternate continuity shows may have helped every UC work get a proper English dub, rather than just the first series and a few of the movies.

 - Fountain of Expies: Char Aznable has been so oft-imitated, both in the Gundam franchise itself and in other shows, as to warrant its own trope.